stephen-flynn/dotnet-buildpack/README.md

 2. You must have `.deployment` and `Procfiles` files in root of the solution

 ### .deployment file
-This one instructs which projects needs to be deployed.
+This one instructs which projects need to be deployed.
 For single executable use:
 ```
 [config]
 project = src/WebAPI
 ```

 For multiple executables:
 ```
 [config]
 project = src/WebAPI